judyess/various-collection/README.md

-# notable-class-assignments
-A collection of various assignments.
-Most Java files are just a portion of another project.
+A collection of past assignments to refer to.